-In order to dwell in the presence of God, man has to become as perfect as God is, otherwise it won’t work.
+In order to dwell in the presence of God, we have to become as perfect as God is, otherwise it won’t work.
 God knew all this before the beginning of time, of course.
-He didn’t try to live with man so that He could see if it would work.
+He didn’t try to live with us so that He could see if it would work.
 He did it so we would see that it can’t.
-We had to conclude, as God has always known, that there’s no circumstance under which sinful man can exist in the presence of a Holy God.
+We had to conclude, as God has always known, that there’s no circumstance under which sinful humans can exist in the presence of a Holy God.
 He knew that until we did, we wouldn’t come to Him for a remedy.

 The Epistle to the Ephesians outlines God’s remedy for our dilemma like no other document.
 It was written to believers in one of the strongholds of paganism in the Middle East.
-Ephesus was home of the Temple of Diana / Artemis, an edifice so remarkable that it required 220 years to complete.
-The city was populated on almost every street corner by healers, magicians and fortune tellers from every imaginable religious persuasion.
-Paul had spent 2 years there preaching and teaching, developing a thriving Christian community of which John would later be the Bishop.
+Ephesus was home to the Temple of Diana / Artemis, an edifice so remarkable that it required 220 years to complete.
+The city was populated on almost every street corner by healers, magicians, and fortune tellers from every imaginable religious persuasion.
+Paul had spent two years there preaching and teaching, developing a thriving Christian community of which John would later be the Bishop.

 Paul wrote the letter from a Roman prison cell in 60 AD specifically to expand the horizons of the believers in Ephesus to help them get a better grasp on the magnitude of God’s Grace, and a clearer picture of the church’s destiny.